 4. Practice “Off Scheduling”

-You could eat at noon or drive during the hours of 9-5, but it will cost you!
-Get into the habit of practicing some “off-schedule” activities to make sure that you aren’t eating, driving, or playing when the whole rest of the world is.
+You could eat at noon or drive during 9-5, but it will cost you!
+Get into the habit of practicing some “off-schedule” activities.
+This will ensure that you aren’t eating, driving, or playing when the rest of the world is.

 You’ll avoid traffic, get special pricing on “early bird” dinners, and even enjoy some weekday morning discounts at the museums, parks, and tourist traps you want to enjoy with your kids.
 It pays to be different in the game of traveling with kiddos.